LonelyFool/EDK2-SM8250/README.md

 Can partially boot the Fedora 29 aarch64 kernel: there's no initrd, so the kernel panics when mounting root FS.

-Since there's no internal storage support yet, use the addlinux branch to embed a Linux kernel in the UEFI firmware.

 ## Building
 Tested on Ubuntu 18.04.